 - ZIMBABWE: People like to come together with friends and family and eat and laugh and have fun!
 I’m Trying To Be Like Jesus p.
 78 or The Family is of God

 - GERMANY: There is an old tradition that on New Years, people try to live that day like they want to live each day of the new year.
 I like to think of it as being the BEST you can be!
-I Like To Look For Rainbows p.
+When I Am Baptized p.
 102

 - SPAIN: In Spain, for each stroke of midnight, people eat 12 grapes!
 Count in Spanish: uno, dos, tres etc to twelve (bring grapes if you like!).
 We love to speak other languages and so does Heavenly Father!
 Children All Over The World p.
 16